getchip/CHIP-Docs/source/includes/_flash-in-browser.md

 sudo udevadm control --reload-rules
 ```

 Then logout and log back in.

 For the curious:

-   * USER: outputs your username
+   * ${USER}: outputs your username
    * dialout: gives non-root access to serial connections
    * plugdev: allows non-root mounting with pmount

 The udev rules then map the usb device to the groups.

 For more information, check [the systems group page on debian.org](https://wiki.debian.org/SystemGroups).